What is faucet

 Turn off the water supply

-Locate the shut-off valves under the sink or behind the faucet, and turn them clockwise to shut off the water supply before starting any work.
+Locate the shut-off valves under the sink and turn them clockwise to shut off the water before beginning any faucet installation or repair.

 3. 3